jiangha4/TwineProject/README.md

 # TwineProject

-This project is a simple Flask application with a RESTful API built by Flask RESTplus and Swagger UI.
+This project is a simple python3 Flask application with a RESTful API built by Flask RESTplus and Swagger UI.

+Note: Please use python3 to run and install.
+This app uses the math library functions that are present in python3 but not python2.

 ### Install requirements with:
 ```
-sudo pip install -r requirements.txt
+sudo pip3 install -r requirements.txt
 ```
 ### To run:
 ```
-python app.py
+python3 app.py
 ```
 ### To navigate to the front end:
 ```